anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 }
 ```

-as you're going to see this method only uses one <code>forEach</code> loop, this is of course a better solution than the first brute force method but it's not the most efficient one, since we're going to go through a better solution in the ES5 solutions section after this one.
+as you're going to see this method only uses one `forEach` loop, this is of course a better solution than the first brute force method but it's not the most efficient one, since we're going to go through a better solution in the ES5 solutions section after this one.

 let's run this script to see the result.